wharfkit/website/src/lib/docs/SessionKit.md

 # Session Kit Overview

-One of Wharf's major components is the Session Kit, an SDK focused on managing sessions linked to Antelope-based accounts.
+The Session Kit is an SDK focused on managing the connection between applications and Antelope-based accounts through the use of web2-like user sessions.

 Its primary responsibilities are:

-- To facilitate the signing of transactions.
+- To facilitate the signing of transactions by users.
-- To allow users to "sign in" to web applications.
+- To allow users to authenticate with web applications.
 - To integrate with Antelope-based wallets.

 This section of the documentation offers a technical overview of all of the components surfaced by the Session Kit.
 For step-by-step guides and tutorials, please visit the [Session Kit Guides](/guides/session-kit).